HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: Introduction

-Throughout this paper, we assume the {\it WMAP9} cosmology~\citep{wmap2013} for distance calculations.
+Throughout this paper, I assume the {\it WMAP9} cosmology~\citep{wmap2013} for distance calculations.
 All the length and mass units in this paper are scaled as if the Hubble constant were $100\,\kms\mpc^{-1}$.
 In particular, all the separations are co-moving distances in units of $\hmpc$, and the stellar and HI mass are both in units of $\hhmsol$.
-We use $\lg x{=}\log_{10} x$ for the base-$10$ logarithm.
+I use $\lg x{=}\log_{10} x$ for the base-$10$ logarithm.